Years published: 2018, 2023

 Clinical Testing and Workup

-Other advanced imaging techniques include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
+Other neuroimaging techniques include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
 CT scanning is not useful in the diagnosis of FFI or prion disease, while the MRI can show some abnormalities in the scan that may support prion disease, although its application to diagnose FFI is not well characterized.
 However, MRI and CT may be helpful in ruling out other conditions that may mimic FFI or prion disease.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and body tissues.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and body tissues.

 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
 Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with FFI.

 Symptomatic treatments include anti-seizure (anti-epileptics) medications for seizures or clonazepam for twitching movements (myoclonus).
 Affected individuals may be advised to discontinue any medications that worsen confusion, memory or insomnia.